Rapid wavefront shaping using an optical gradient acquisition: Introduction

 \section{Introduction}

-Optical imaging of tissue is an ongoing challenge because cells and other tissue components scatter light.
-As a result, as light propagates deeper into tissue, it becomes heavily aberrated, making it impossible to resolve a clear image of deeper structures.
-Over the decades, several techniques such as confocal microscopy~\cite{ConfocalMicroscopyOverView2020} and optical coherence tomography (OCT)~\cite{OCTOverview2016} have been developed to achieve deeper imaging by filtering out scattered photons and isolating ballistic photons to form an image.
-Despite this progress, these techniques are inherently limited to thin layers as the number of ballistic photons decays rapidly within scattering material.
+Optical imaging of tissue is challenging because cells and other tissue components scatter light.
+As a result, as light propagates deeper inside tissue, it becomes heavily aberrated, making it challenging to resolve clear images of deeper structures.
+Over the decades, several techniques, such as confocal microscopy~\cite{ConfocalMicroscopyOverView2020} and optical coherence tomography (OCT)~\cite{OCTOverview2016}, have been developed to achieve deeper imaging by filtering out scattered photons and isolating ballistic photons.
+Despite this progress, these techniques are inherently limited to thin layers as the number of ballistic photons decays rapidly within scattering materials.
 To overcome this challenge, wavefront shaping was introduced.
-Instead of filtering out the scattered photons, wavefront shaping aims to measure the scattered light and invert the process.
+Instead of filtering out the scattered photons, wavefront shaping aims to measure the scattered light and invert the scattering process.
 Such corrections follow two major approaches: digital and optical.

-Digital aberration corrections methods attempt to illuminate the tissue using a set of wavefronts and measure the scattered light.
-This data is fitted to a parametric model explaining the aberration and the hidden target~\cite{PMID:17694065,Choi2011,Choi2015,Badoneaay7170,Kwon2022.05.18.492378,ChoiLyers2023,zhang2024deepimaginginsidescattering,Choi2023AngWavelength,Metzler23NeuWS,YeminyKatz2021,haim2023imageguidedcomputationalholographicwavefront,Balondrade_2024}.
-This approach has led to impressive results, but it is ultimately limited by signal-to-noise ratios (SNR).
+Digital aberration correction methods attempt to illuminate the tissue using a set of wavefronts and measure the scattered light.
+This data is fitted with a parametric model to estimate the aberration and reconstruct the hidden target~\cite{PMID:17694065,Choi2011,Choi2015,Badoneaay7170,Kwon2023,ChoiLyers2023,zhang2024deepimaginginsidescattering,Choi2023AngWavelength,Metzler23NeuWS,YeminyKatz2021,haim2023imageguidedcomputationalholographicwavefront,Balondrade_2024,Kang2017,Najar2024, Zhu22, Baek_2023,Jeong2018,Gil2024,Yonghyeon2022}.
+This approach has led to impressive results, but it is ultimately limited by signal-to-noise ratio (SNR).
 Even with advanced gating strategies, light scattered by deeper tissue components is weak and can be lost in measurement noise.